apalarcon/LATTIN/README.md

   ```
 https://github.com/apalarcon/LATTIN.git
   ```
 2 - Verify you have installed all packages requiered for LATTIN (see LATTIN requirements section).
-If you use an Anaconda environment, please be sure you have activate the environment
+If you use an Anaconda environment, please be sure you have activated the environment

 3 - Enter the lattin/ directory and run  buid_lattin_so.sh,  which will compile LATTIN subroutines in FORTRAN 90.